sovang5/trucker-restService/README.md

 # Trucker-restService
 This is a rest Service to track Car location and Status of the car

-Get the information from  Iot Sensor in every car
+Get the information from  Iot Sensor which is placed in car

 Implemented Alerts:

 Create alerts with given priority when following rules are triggered

 Rule: engineRpm > readlineRpm, Priority: HIGH

 Rule: fuelVolume < 10% of maxFuelVolume, Priority: MEDIUM

 Rule: tire pressure of any tire < 32psi || > 36psi , Priority: LOW

 Rule: engineCoolantLow = true || checkEngineLightOn = true, Priority: LOW

 There are Total 4 rest Points: